 After all of that, a lot of people thought the three of us had lost our marbles when we decided to sell the ranch on San Juan Island and relocate.
 The islands are a jewel of the northwest and the ranch was fast becoming a favorite destination spot for both visitors and locals.
 A favorite spot not just because of the alpacas, but also because of the beauty and serenity that the ranch property provided.

 We had our work cut out to find or create such a property again.
-We believe we have done just that!
-With 140 acres of high desert, we are creating Joe and Diane Nelson's Tapestry II.
-Using approximately 90 acres to grow our own hay, the remaining 50 acres is home to show quality alpacas.
-Utilizing the over 300 (in some cases ancient) Juniper trees that reside on those 50 acres, we are creating a wonderland of ranch beauty.
+We believe we did just that!
+With 134 acres of high desert, we are created, Joe and Diane Nelson's Tapestry II.
+Using approximately 90 acres to grow our own hay, the remaining 50 acres was home to show quality alpacas.
+Utilizing the over 300 (in some cases ancient) Juniper trees that reside on those 50 acres, we developed a wonderland of ranch beauty.

-We've transformed the stark desert landscape into emerald green pastureland.
-We've dug a centerpiece one acre pond which will be used for aesthetics and irrigation.
-We've put underground irrigation throughout the entire ranch acreage.
-We've added a house and built a machine barn which will house all of the equipment.
-We've built a hay barn and a state of the art animal husbandry barn.
+We transformed the stark desert landscape into emerald green pastureland.
+We've dug a centerpiece one acre pond which is used for aesthetics and irrigation.
+We put underground irrigation throughout the entire ranch acreage.
+We added a house and built a machine barn which housed all of the equipment.
+We built a hay barn and a state of the art animal husbandry barn.
 We designed and developed a fleece room, conference room, several offices and a guest suite all in one master building.
 All of this is positioned to take in the wonder and majesty of the volcanic peaks that reside on the eastern side of the Oregon Cascades.
 In addition we eventually opened another alpaca country store (now named The Alpaca Boutique) on the property.
-Please visit our onsite Boutique, open 7 days a week from 10am-4pm.